The genuine excel.exe file is a software component of Office by Microsoft.

 Description: Excel.exe is not essential for the Windows OS and causes relatively few problems.
 The file excel.exe is located in a subfolder of "C:\Program Files".

 The file has a digital signature.
 The excel.exe file is not a Windows core file.
+The program is not visible.
 Excel.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 17% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 19% dangerous, however you should also read the user reviews.

 Recommended: Identify excel.exe related errors